carlosmuerto/carlosmuerto/README.md

 </br>

 - 🔭 I’m currently working on My JavaScript skills, and open to Oportunities, don't hesitate to get in contact.
-- 🌱 I’m currently learning Ruby on Rails and ASP.NET Core
+- 🌱 I’m currently learning Ruby on Rails
 - 🤔 I’m looking for help with amazing Web and SaaS project

 <br/>